harmony-one/HarmonyOneBot/README.md

 The bot should support payment in ONE token

 ### Requirements
-Each bot user (telegram user) must be mapped to a blockchain account.
+Each bot user (telegram user) should be mapped to a deposit blockchain account.

-User blockchain account must have the following properties:
+Deposit account must have the following properties:
-1) Each blockchain account should be unique to the Telegram userId
+1) Each account should be unique to the Telegram userId
-2) Account address should be available for the user and bot
+2) Deposit address should be available for the user and the bot
-3) Bot should be able to transfer ONE tokens to another address as a payment
+3) Bot should be able to transfer ONE tokens from deposit address as a payment
-4) Private key or any sensitive user blockchain account data should not be stored in the persistent storage
+4) Private key of deposit account data should not be stored in the persistent storage

 ### Solution (draft)
-Each telegram userId can be mapped to the blockchain account with sha hash function.
+Each telegram userId can be mapped to the deposit account with sha hash function.
 To make it impossible to create the same account, knowing the mapping algorithm, we can add a secret string on the bot side.

-Example:
+Example of creation of the deposit account:
 ```javascript
 const privateKey = web3.utils.sha3("<BotSecret>_<TelegramUserId>");